dmb23/dragtor/README.md

 ### Bugs

-- ChromaDB creates duplicate entries when the same chunk is added multiple times
+- ✅ ~ChromaDB creates duplicate entries when the same chunk is added multiple times~
 - ✅ ~clean output of the LLM, especially hide the loading information (or place it in a debug message)~

 ### Managing context for Retrieval